pikvm/pikvm/pages/building_os.md

 # Building the OS
-The PiKVM OS is based on Arch Linux ARM and contains all the required packages and configs for it to work.
+The PiKVM OS is based on Arch Linux ARM and contains all the required packages and configs for it to work./

 To build the OS you will need x86_64 Linux machine with:
 * kernel >= 5.8